DarkFlippers/unleashed-firmware/ReadMe.md

 Also check the changelog in releases for latest updates!

 ### Current modified and new Sub-GHz protocols list:
-Thanks to Official team (to their SubGHz Developer, Skorp) for implementing decoders for these protocols.
+Thanks to Official team (to their SubGHz Developer, Skorp) for implementing decoders for these protocols in OFW.

 Keeloq [Not ALL systems supported for decode or emulation yet!] - [Supported manufacturers list](https://0bin.net/paste/VwR2lNJY#WH9vnPgvcp7w6zVKucFCuNREKAcOij8KsJ6vqLfMn3b)

 Encoders or sending made by @xMasterX:
-- Nero Radio 57bit (experimental) (+ 56bit encoder improvements)
+- Nero Radio 57bit (+ 56bit encoder improvements)
 - Keeloq: HCS101
 - Keeloq: AN-Motors
 - Keeloq: JCM Tech